tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/4-offline.md

 ```
 /**
- * GET PROJECT ID (sometimes the same as the project id)
+ * Gets Project IDs (sometimes the same as the project id)
  *
  * @return {Number} the project id
  */